 The personal representative (executor or administrator) handling the probate of an estate AND the attorney representing the personal representative are each entitled to the statutory fees shown on this schedule.

 |4.0% on first||$||100,000|

 |3.0% on next||$||100,000|

 |0.5% on next||$||15,000,000|

 |Reasonable amount above||$||25,000,000|

-Extraordinary Fees: If extraordinary services (such as, for example, sale of real property) are performed by either the personal representative or the attorney, the Court, at its discretion, may also award each additional fess that are reasonable for the services provided.
+Extraordinary Fees: If extraordinary services (such as sale of real property) are performed by either the personal representative or the attorney, the Court, at its discretion, may also award each additional fees that are reasonable for the services provided.

 Other Costs: In addition, there will be court filing fees, bond premiums, publication fees, etc.

 In most cases, probate is easy to avoid, and yet many people fail to do so.
 There are only a limited number of ways to avoid probate.
 What will actually work for you will depend on your own unique family and financial situations.